Timeless configuration space and the emergence of classical behavior

 \subsection{The Born rule}

-We have left the form of the function $P(\phi):=F[W(\phi^*, \phi)]\mathcal{D}\phi$, which ``counts" the number of configurations in small region undetermined.
-We can associate the Born rule with a relative `density of observers' if we interpret the likelihood of finding oneself e.g. in a region around configuration $\phi_1$ relative to configuration $\phi_{2}$ as the relative volume of these two regions.
-We now turn to this.
+In the semi-classical regime, we can associate the Born rule with a relative `density of observers' if we interpret the likelihood of finding oneself e.g. in a region around configuration $\phi_1$ relative to configuration $\phi_{2}$ as the relative volume of these two regions.

 In the usual decoherence based description of probabilities, a density matrix for which environment degrees of freedom are traced out is diagonalized around pointer states (the action of decoherence can also be used to select the pointer states themselves).
 One then obtains probabilities from the diagonal coefficients of such a reduced density matrix.
 In the present case, to get to an objective meaning of probabilities, I will use a form of diagonalization appropriate to our language.
-Namely, I will study the case when there are no significant interference between different elements of a particular semi-classical coarse-graining\footnote{Which we still haven't defined, but assume for now that each element contains an extremal path. }.
-In this regime, we can use \eqref{equ:semi_field_interference}, and compare our density function $P(\phi)$ to volume elements propagated by classical dynamics in configuration space.
+Namely, I will study the case when there is no significant interference between different elements of a particular semi-classical coarse-graining.